LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

-Other useful commands window commands with different names for Windows and Mac, listed by generic function, with general Windows syntax first and Mac second, and then often examples int he same order:
+Other useful commands window commands with different names for Windows and Mac, listed by generic function, with general Windows syntax first and Mac second, and then often examples in the same order:

 .. index:
    double: command line; display text file